Financial-Times/ft-origami/docs/syntax/js.md

 ## Hover events

 Where JavaScript includes bindings to `mouse...` hover events (such as `mouseover`, `mouseout`, `mouseenter`, and `mouseleave`), the [o-hoverable](https://github.com/Financial-Times/o-hoverable) module must be used to make those hover capabilities configurable.

+## Viewport events

+For viewport events that may fire several times in quick succession (`scroll`, `resize` and `orientationchange`) it's good practice to throttle listeners to these. [o-viewport](https://registry.origami.ft.com/components/o-viewport) provides pre-throttled abstractions of these events and *should* be used by modules that need to listen for changes to the viewport.